bol-edu/course-lab_pynq-cp-pr/README.md

   1. Composable Video Pipeline

 ## A Composable Video Pipeline
-To demonstrate the benefits of the composable overlay, we reference a composable video pipeline example from offical https://github.com/Xilinx/PYNQ_Composable_Pipeline
+To demonstrate the benefits of the composable overlay, we reference a composable video pipeline example from offical. https://github.com/Xilinx/PYNQ_Composable_Pipeline
+In this tutorial, you can exercise two parts: (1) Juypter notebook examples of Composable Video Pipeline (2) Build Composable Video Pipeline sources on Vivado server.